 If The flight says SAA operated by Airlink or Mango then these will NOT carry guns.
 Flight MUST say ' OPERATED BY SAA '.

-British Airways ( BA ) apparently carry guns but they charge extra for your ammo case which needs to be outside your checked bag when leaving PLZ / PE.
+British Airways ( BA ) apparently carry guns but they charge extra for your rifle and for your ammo case.

-BUT if the flight says BA OPERATED BY COMAIR OR SOMEOTHER budget airline THEY WILL NOT CARRY YOUR GUNS.
+If the BA flight says BA OPERATED BY COMAIR OR SOME OTHER budget airline THEY WILL NOT CARRY YOUR GUNS.